projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 ACRN takes advantage of Intel Virtualization Technology (Intel VT).
-The ACRN HV runs in Virtual Machine Extension (VMX) root operation, host mode, or VMM mode, while the Serivce and User VM guests run in VMX non-root operation, or guest mode.
+The ACRN HV runs in Virtual Machine Extension (VMX) root operation, host mode, or VMM mode, while the Service and User VM guests run in VMX non-root operation, or guest mode.
 (We'll use "root mode" and "non-root mode" for simplicity).